itsAniketChavan/react-series/02-vite-react-app/sample-project/README.md

 # 2nd lecture Completed..

-# The Things Have learned.
+# The Things we learned.

 1- To create react-vite app -